· 9 min read ·

 What to watch out for:

-- Warn Zeon 10S fitment is extremely tight — check coolant line clearance
+• Warn Zeon 10S fitment is extremely tight, check AC line clearance

-- Rigid fog light brackets are sold separately — order them with the bumper or you’ll wait weeks
+• Rigid fog light brackets are sold separately, so order them with the bumper or you’ll wait weeks

-- Choose your install shop carefully — the shop matters as much as the product
+• Choose your install shop carefully.
+Shop matters as much as the product

-The bumper stays on.
-The partnership is just getting started.
+Bumper stays on.
+Partnership is just getting started.

 CBI links in this post include a referral code that gets you 5% off your order.
-I partnered with CBI because I believe in the product — the review above is my honest experience, including the parts that cost me $1,500.
+I partnered with CBI because I believe in the product.
+Review above is my honest experience, including the parts that cost me $1,500 to fix.